 Here are some metrics to think about as a company prepares its investor report:

-- The runway (sometimes known as the cash runway) is the number of months your startup has before it runs out of cash.
+- The runway (sometimes known as the cash runway) is the number of months your startup has before running out of cash.
 The longer your runway, the more time you’ll have to build and develop your startup.

 - Burn rate is related to the runway.
-In fact, you can’t calculate your runway without knowing your burn rate.
-It is the amount of money you lose per month
+You can’t calculate your runway without knowing your burn rate.
+It is the amount of money you lose per month.

 - Monthly recurring revenue (MRR) is a financial metric that SaaS startups and subscription-based businesses need to know.
-The amount of recurring revenue generated from subscription customers is referred to as MRR.
+The amount of recurring revenue generated from subscription customers is MRR.

-- Average revenue per account (ARPA), is another important financial metric for startups.
+- The average revenue per account (ARPA) is another important financial metric for startups.
 It tells the average amount of revenue a startup makes from each paid account you have.

-- The amount of monthly recurring income a startup loses from existing customers is known as MRR churn or revenue churn.
+- The monthly recurring income a startup loses from existing customers is known as MRR churn or revenue churn.
 When a customer cancels their account, the startup loses all future MRR.
-However, a startup u will only lose a portion of customers’ MRR if they downgrade their account.
+However, a startup will only lose a portion of customers’ MRR if they downgrade their account.

-- Customer lifetime value (LTV) is a very important financial metric for startups with a recurring revenue model.
+- Customer lifetime value (LTV) is an important financial metric for startups with a recurring revenue model.
 LTV tells the average amount of revenue you can expect to collect from a customer before they churn.

 - Customer acquisition cost (CAC) is the average amount of money a startup spends to acquire one new customer.
 It includes any marketing and sales costs associated with acquiring customers.
-For example, Advertising spend, sales and marketing software, marketing and sales employee salaries, and marketing materials.
+For Example, Advertising spending, sales, marketing software, marketing, employee salaries, and marketing materials.

-- Gross margin is your total revenue left after factoring in cost of goods sold (COGS).
-Gross margin gives a more accurate picture of how much revenue the startup is really generating
+- Gross margin is your total revenue left after factoring in the cost of goods sold (COGS).
+Gross margin gives a more accurate picture of the startup’s revenue.

 The Bottom Line